 Elkin in Surry County, North Carolina — The American South (South Atlantic)

 Location.
-36° 14.62′ N, 80° 51.24′ W. Marker is in Elkin, North Carolina, in Surry County.
-Marker is at the intersection of Main Street and Front Street, on the left when traveling east on Main Street.
+36° 15.18′ N, 80° 51.71′ W. Marker is in Elkin, North Carolina, in Surry County.
+Marker is on Elkin Highway (State Highway 268), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Elkin NC 28621, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 25, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 543 times since then and 46 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 25, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+It was originally submitted on June 30, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 566 times since then and 12 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 30, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.